Restaurant owners steamed at decision to delay indoor dining

 “It’s definitely a little frustrating to learn so late,” said Michelle Corry, who owns the restaurant with her husband, Steve.
 “I’m sure (Mills) is doing what she has to do, and I totally get it.
 Safety and health is more important than anything else, certainly, but we spent a lot of time getting this together properly and following all the guidelines, which weren’t easy.
 A little more notice would have been nice.”

-Corry said she feels bad for the restaurants that don’t have any space for outdoor seating.
+Corry feels bad for the restaurants that don’t have any space for outdoor seating.

 “I think that puts them in a pretty tough position,” she said.